-Now when you have cleaned everything, type your name into Google search engine and check the results.
+Now that you have cleaned everything type your name into the Google search engine and check the results.
 You can also use other search engines like DuckDuckGo or Startpage.
 Also, carry out an image search by uploading your image.
-This way, you will have a clearer view of what’s out there on the public internet.
+This way, you will have a clearer view of the public internet.

 Delete the images

-If you see your image uploaded to anyone’s social media account or any website, you can always ask the owner to take it down.
-Or, you can also request Google to omit your image from search results through a “right to be forgotten” request.
+You can always ask the owner to take it down if you see your image uploaded to anyone’s social media account or website.
+Or you can also request Google to omit your image from search results through a “right to be forgotten” request.
 You can use Google’s “EU Privacy Removal” webform for the same.

-Note: The Internet doesn’t easily forget, and your deleted image still might be lurking somewhere, maybe on someone’s social media account or maybe on the cloud.
+Note: The Internet doesn’t easily forget, and your deleted image might still lurk somewhere, maybe on someone’s social media account or the cloud.

 Day 2: Everything in one place

-The second step is about the data you share with Google and its various products like Chrome, Search, Cloud, Docs, Forms, Gmail, Translate, YouTube, Hangouts, and Maps.
+The second step concerns the data you share with Google and its various products like Chrome, Search, Cloud, Docs, Forms, Gmail, Translate, YouTube, Hangouts, and Maps.
 You can easily check all your activities on the Google platform.
-Just go to My Activity page on Google and sign in to your Google account.
-Here you can see all your activities done on the internet using any of the Google products.
+Go to My Activity page on Google and sign in to your Google account.
+You can see all your activities on the internet using any of the Google products.
 You can also see the activities done on other devices.